 Where do CIP interns work?

 A benefit of the CIP internship is that students will be exposed to a professional work environment.
 The interns share an office on the fourth floor of the Education Services Center (the District's central office building).
-As a result of their location, the interns learn the norms and expectations working in an office building among the District's senior-most administrators--giving the program participants an early jump on what it means to perform in a high-pressure, professional, environment.
-Student interns even follow some of the protocols of the ESC: For example, they are required to dress in professional attire.
+As a result of their location, the interns learn the norms and expectations working in an office building among the District's senior-most administrators--giving the program participants an early jump on what it means to perform in a high-stakes, professional, environment.

-Each day, interns are charged with routine tasks as well as special projects to complete.
-The goal of the internship is to ensure that the student participants complete projects that have a direct impact to the District.
+The goal of the internship is to ensure that the student participants complete projects that directly support the vision and mission of the District.
 This is not a "go and get coffee" type of internship!

 Are interns paid?

 Yes.
 Student typically work between four and six hours weekly as interns.
 The students are compensated in order to offset any expenses that they may incur while carrying out their duties and to also remove any barriers that might prevent a student from participation due to a need to work a second job.